fliphess/miicam/README.md

 ## Installation on the Chuangmi 720P camera

-The memory card must stay in the camera!
+The SD card must stay in the camera!
 If you remove it, the camera will start without using the hack.

-### Prepare the memory card

-You can use the self compiled image from the cloned repository or download a precompiled release.
+You can use the pre-compiled firmware that is build with each release or build the firmware yourself using docker or a linux machine.

+### Prepare the SD card

-Format a micro SD card in fat32 (vfat) format and copy the content of the **sdcard/** folder at the root of your memory card.
+Format a micro SD card in fat32 (vfat) format and copy the content of the **sdcard/** folder in the root of your SD card.

-### Configure the Chuangmi camera on the memory card
+### Configure the Chuangmi camera on the SD card

-To configure the wifi network to use, edit the file **config.cfg**.
+To configure a wifi network to connect to, edit the file **config.cfg**.
-To configure the services which should run on the camera, open the file **config.cfg** and set the values.

-If you configured the wifi already using the mii app, the settings in `config.cfg` are not required, but still recommended.
+If you configured the wifi prior to this hack using the miihome app, the settings are stored in nvram, and not required to set in `config.cfg`.
-If your nvram somehow gets corrupted, the settings in `config.cfg` can be used to reset the wifi.

 ## Start the camera

 * If plugged, unplug the Chuangmi camera
-* Insert the memory card in the Chuangmi camera
+* Insert the SD card in the Chuangmi camera
 * Plug the Chuangmi camera

-The camera will start.
+If all is well, the camera will start.

 The led will indicate the current status:

 * yellow: camera startup
 * blue blinking: network configuration in progress (connec to wifi, set up the IP address)
 * blue: network configuration is OK.
 Camera is ready to use.